WheteThunger/MonumentAddons/README.md

 ## Getting started

-1. After installing the plugin and granting permission, go to a monument where you want to spawn a permanent entity (for example, at Oxum's Gas Station).
+1. After installing the plugin and granting permission, go to a monument where you want to spawn an entity (for example, at Oxum's Gas Station).
 2. Aim somewhere where you would like to spawn an entity, such as on a flat surface, wall, or ceiling.
 3. Run the `maspawn <entity>` command to spawn an entity of your choice (for example, `maspawn modularcarlift.static`).